Building in Marakkech

 What To Do In Marrakech: Hire A Guide

-We hire a private guide, knowing full well he will take us to his brother’s uncle’s best friend’s rug shop.
+We hire a private guide, knowing he will take us to his brother’s uncle’s best friend’s rug shop.
 His predictability makes me smile.
-Yet, without him, how would we see market life in full swing?
+Yet, how would we see market life in full swing without him?
 The haggling and negotiating.
-The rug seller’s touristy ceremonial show, complete with steaming hot mint tea.
-We’re told if we find something we’d like to buy, to go back the next day without a guide.
-We will likely get a better price since no commissions will need to be paid.
-An insider tip, indeed.
+The rug seller’s touristy ceremonial show, with steaming hot mint tea.
+We’re told to go back the next day without a guide if we find something we’d like to buy.
+We will likely get a better price since no commissions will need to be paid—an insider tip.

 The ornate Bahia Palace The ornate Bahia Palace colorful light